 If you freeze some apple cider vinegar in ice cube trays, you can ice the gouty area directly as needed.
 You will benefit from the cold as well as from the apple cider vinegar.

 Side Effects of Apple Cider Vinegar for Gout

 If you suddenly begin to take large amounts of apple cider vinegar you could experience side effects.
 Large amounts of any new food can cause changes in your body.
 Side effects can include lowering of blood pressure, decrease in blood sugar, headache, nausea, dizziness and an overall unwell feeling.
 If you experience side effects from apple cider vinegar, reduce the amount you are taking, try a topical application, or try another remedy.

 Have you tried apple cider vinegar for gout?
 Please let us know how this remedy worked for you!
-Keep reading to see how our users have benefited from this wonderful folk remedy.
+Keep reading to see how over 100 readers have benefited from this wonderful folk remedy.